A Stare

 -Pope Francis

-As for the son, the question of whether his father was a good man or a man who had no good in him at all…his answer was always the same, “He was my father.”
+As for the son, when asked whether his father was a good man or a man who had no good in him at all…his answer was always the same, “He was my father.”

 What is Andrew searching for when he glares into my eyes?

-I am not totally certain…but maybe it is nothing more than his father.
+I am not sure…but maybe it is nothing more than his father.

 What is Jesus looking for as He glares into my soul?

-I am not certain, and hopefully one day I will find out…but maybe it is nothing more than Brett.
+I am unsure, and hopefully, one day, I will find out…but maybe it is nothing more than Brett.